-Energy storage is a key enabler of hybrid microgrids, and that technology is advancing rapidly.
-The conventional energy storage system consists of banks of deep-cycle lead-acid, lithium-ion or nickel-metal hydride batteries.
-Two other technologies - flywheel energy storage and researchable air-metal - are now gaining favor.
+Energy storage is a key enabler of hybrid microgrids, thanks to rapidly advancing technology.
+The conventional energy storage system consists of banks of deep-cycle lead-acid, nickel-metal hydride batteries, flywheels or lithium-ion.
+However, two other energy storage technologies - ultra-capacitors and rechargeable metal-air - are now gaining favor.